briochemc/F1Method.jl/docs/src/index.md

 When using Newton-type algorithms for optimization, computing the gradient and Hessian can be computationally expensive.
 A typical scientific application is to optimize the parameters of a model which solves for a root through another iterative Newton-like algorithm.
 In this case, there are a number of shortcuts that can be leveraged.
-This was the motivation for the work of [Pasquier et al. (2019, in preparation)](), and for this package.

 ## Usage